OsamaAlhalabi/Hotel_features_dataset/README.md

 10. price
 11. description

-You can access the data on Kaggle website [here](https://www.kaggle.com/osamaalhalabi/hotels-features-dataset/download).
+You can access the data on Kaggle website [here](https://www.kaggle.com/osamaalhalabi/hotels-features-dataset).
 The use of the data set is restricted to academic research purpose only.
+For direct download click [here](https://www.kaggle.com/osamaalhalabi/hotels-features-dataset/download)

 #Sample